-Where a report, complaint or disclosure relates to, or is suspected to relate to, a possible contravention of the Corporations Act (or Taxation Act) by Jumbo or an officer or employee of Jumbo, legal advice concerning the investigation process should be sought directly from Jumbo's Head of Legal to ensure compliance with the Corporations Act.
-Such advice must be sought prior to details of the report or the identity of the person making the report being disclosed to any person, including to Jumbo's Head of Legal.
+Where a report, complaint or disclosure relates to, or is suspected to relate to, a possible contravention of the Corporations Act (or Taxation Act) by Jumbo or an officer or employee of Jumbo, legal advice concerning the investigation process should be sought directly from Jumbo's General Counsel to ensure compliance with the Corporations Act.
+Such advice must be sought prior to details of the report or the identity of the person making the report being disclosed to any person, including to Jumbo's General Counsel.

-When seeking the advice of the Head of Legal, the specific details of the report and the identity of the person making the report must not be disclosed to the Head of Legal, unless the person has expressly provided their consent.
+When seeking the advice of the General Counsel, the specific details of the report and the identity of the person making the report must not be disclosed to the General Counsel, unless the person has expressly provided their consent.